futurebound/whiteboard-challenges/w8d1/README.md

   * **`height(root)`** Expects a single `root` argument, and if there is none, returns `0` as its output which is also its breaking condition.
 Otherwise, it returns the value of recursively calling `Math.max(this.height(root.left), this.height(root.right)) + 1`.
 </details>

+## Solution
+This module requires in the `binary-search-tree` module, and exports a single anonymous function expecting two arguments.
+Both of these arguments should be instances of binary search trees, and should both have roots.
+If any of these conditions are not met, the function will return an error describing the respective situation and what input should be provided.

+Once input has been validated, the returns the output of calling another function included in the module but not exported, `isSame()`, and passes it the root of both trees.

+`isSame()` declares a variable to track the current output and defaults initially to `false`.
+It checks whether or not `rootOne.left` exists.
+If so, it checks if `rootTwo.left` exists and reassigns the output value to `true` if so and `false` if not.
+If there is no left, it checks whether there is also not a left on the second root.
+If so, it reassigns the output value to `true` and `false` if not.
+It then repeats the process checking for `rootOne.right`.

+Then, if output is currently `true` and `rootOne.left` exists, the function then recursively calls itself passing `(rootOne.left, rootTwo.left)` as arguments and assigns reassings the value of output to its return value.
+It then repeats the process checking for `rootOne.right` and passing the respective arguments if the above conditions are met.

+Once both of these conditions are not met, the function returns the current boolean value of output as its output.
+This is the value returned by the exported function as well.

 ***
 # Credits
 **<details>**